Holistic Physiotherapy and more...

 Telehealth - Remote Physio Services

 Luckily, modern technology allows us to deliver important patient care also remotely nowadays.
-This has become even more important and obvious during the Covid-19 restrictions based on near contact with a patient.
+This has become even more important and obvious during the Covid-19 restrictions placed on near contact with a patient.

 Barbara loves her work because of the contact to fellow humans, but has recently gained valuable experience with mainly positive feedback in assessing and treating patients by telephone alone, or with support through video calling.
 This complements her extensive experience working with patients and groups through this modality for the present and the future.